Phonics and Early Reading

-At St Joseph’s we follow the Letters and Sounds phonics scheme.
+At St Joseph’s we follow the Read, Write, Inc Phonic programme.

 Children are also assessed by the Benchmarking programme termly.
 This is a diagnostic tool that identifies the child’s phonetic ability as well as their understanding of text.
 Children are provided with a reading book based on this assessment and these are in levels 1-30.
 These books often have tricky/non decodable words and therefore they are to be shared with grown-ups at home.
 This supports their reading for meaning and comprehension skills.